bmcgair/EcoNet/README.md

 copyninja

 Install:
-Copy/paste the Device Handler into your Smart Things IDE, then publish.
+Copy/paste the Device Handler into your Hubitat IDE, then publish.
-Copy/paste the Smart App into your Smart Things IDE, then add a copy of the Smart App to your installation via your phone.
+Copy/paste the Smart App into your Hubitat IDE, then add a copy of the Smart App to your installation and login with your rheem acct creds.

 TODO: